cention-nazri/logrot/README.md

 # Logrot

-Package logrot implements simple log rotation with compression.
+Package logrot implements a file writer with log rotation and gzip compression.
+It provides an io.WriteCloser which, when written to, takes care of rotation and compression as needed.

 Documentation at <https://godoc.org/xi2.org/x/logrot>.